kaeedo/Scrutiny/README.md

         0

+At the end of the run, Scrutiny will return an object which contains the generated adjacency graph, as well as a list of individual steps taken, along with the actions performed in each state.

 #### Important note for F# users
 As the transitions ultimately depict a cyclic graph, it is necessary to declare module or namespace as recursive so that pages defined later can be referenced by pages earlier.
 Note the usage of the `rec` keyword. e.g.: